MagicCrypto/Governance/README.md

 # Governance
-To store the parameters of Magic tokens.
+To store the parameters of all Magic tokens.